 All students should have received their likely levels sheet detailing their recommended levels for further study for those progressing into S5 and S6 as well as a note of any advised changes to their current levels in the subjects they are sitting this year.
 Some S6 students also received a letter if their teachers were recommending changes to their levels of presentation this year.
 The deadline for responding to these changes is Friday 17th March, thereafter we will progress with any proposed changes unless we have received correspondence from you.
 If you have any queries about your child’s level of study this year please contact us as soon as possible

 S2 Personalisation Course Choices

-Please see the letter sent to S2 parents/carers last week regarding S3 Personalisation Options.
+Please see the letter sent to S2 parents/carers today regarding S3 Personalisation Options.
 This is for our S2 students as they move into S3 in the next academic year.
-The link to the google form for students to make their personalisation options will be sent to their edubuzz account on Monday 20th March and has to be completed today Friday 24th March.
+The link to the google form for students to make their personalisation options will be sent to their edubuzz account on Monday 20th March and has to be completed by Friday 24th March.